Faroe Islands · tool

 Where locals eat — best neighborhoods

-Picturesque village known for its natural harbor and peaceful atmosphere.
+Picturesque village known for its natural harbor, offering a taste of rural Faroese life and simple, fresh food.

 Dietary notes